nginxinc/nginx-amplify-doc/amplify-guide.md

   and that the above command (or alike) returns the proper set of PHP-FPM metrics.

   **Note.** the *cgi-fcgi* tool has to be installed separately (e.g. from the *fcgi* package).
-This tool is not required for the agent to collect and report PHP-FPM metrics.
-It can be used to diagnose possible issues though.
+This tool is not required for the agent to collect and report PHP-FPM metrics, however it can be used to quickly diagnose possible issues with PHP-FPM metric collection.

   6. [Update](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#updating-the-agent) the agent to the most recent version.